FirebaseExtended/firebase-framework-tools/README.md

 ```

 You should see the "source" option in your `firebase.json` rather than the traditional "public".
 This points to the
-root directory of your application's source code.
+root directory of your application's source code, relative to your `firebase.json`.

 ```json
 {